TRADES: Generating Realistic Market Simulations with Diffusion Models: Experiments

 \subsection{Results}

 Here, we evaluate the \textit{usefulness}, \textit{realism}, and the \textit{responsiveness} of the generated market simulations for Tesla and Intel.
 We train two TRADES Models, one for each stock.
 After training, we freeze the models and use them to generate orders during the simulation phase.
 A major disadvantage of market simulation is the misalignment in the literature for a single evaluation protocol.
-All the other works \cite{coletta2022learning, hultin2023generative,nagy2023generative, xia2023market} analyze performances with plots, hindering an objective comparison between the models.
-To fill this gap we adapt the \textit{predictive score} \cite{yoon2019time} for market simulation.
+All the other works \cite{coletta2022learning, hultin2023generative,nagy2023generative, coletta2021towards} analyze performances with plots, hindering an objective comparison between the models.
+To fill this gap, we adapt the \textit{predictive score} \cite{yoon2019time} for market simulation.
 Predictive score is measured as an MAE, by training a stock mid-price predictive model on synthetic data and testing it on real data, that evaluates the usefulness of the generated simulations.
-Appendix \ref{app:predictive_score} details the computation of the predictive score.
+In the Appendix \cite{bertiecaiappendix}, we detail the computation of the predictive score.

-\textbf{Usefulness: TRADES outperforms the second-best by a factor of $\mathbf{\times3.27}$ and $\mathbf{\times 3.48}$ on both stocks.}\footnote{The values are computed dividing the second best value with the TRADES value s, both subtracted by the market replay predictive score.} We report both stocks' average predictive scores in Table \ref{tab:predictive_scores_cdt_vs_soa}.
-We report the predictive score on the market replay as ground truth (market replay).
-Notice that the market replay scores represent the desired MAE of each model -- i.e., the lower the difference in MAE with the market replay, the better.
+\\ \textbf{Usefulness: TRADES outperforms the second-best by a factor of $\mathbf{\times3.27}$ and $\mathbf{\times 3.48}$ on both stocks.}\footnote{The values are computed dividing the second best value with the TRADES values, both subtracted by the market replay predictive score.} We report both stocks' average predictive scores in Table \ref{tab:predictive_scores_cdt_vs_soa}.
+Notice that the market replay scores represent the desired MAE of each model.
 The table reveals that TRADES exhibits performances approaching that of the real market replay, with an absolute difference of $0.29$ and $0.158$ from market replay, respectively, for Tesla and Intel, suggesting a diminishing gap between synthetic and real-data training efficacy.
 Interestingly, although IABS cannot capture the complexity of real trader agents, it outperforms CGAN on Tesla, while it remains the worst-performing strategy on Intel.
-Note that the mid-price for Intel is, on average, 1/20th of the mid-price for Tesla.
-This discrepancy explains the difference in the scale of the predictive score.
 In conclusion, we demonstrated how a predictive model trained with TRADES's generated market data can effectively forecast mid-price.